Which city is cheaper, Faro or Portimao?

 The spring attracts plenty of travelers to both Portimao and Faro.
 The beaches and the natural beauty are the main draw to Portimao this time of year.
 Furthermore, many travelers come to Faro for the beaches.

 In the spring, Portimao is around the same temperature as Faro.
-Typically, the spring temperatures in Portimao in April are around 15°C (60°F), and Faro is about 17°C (62°F).
+Typically, the spring temperatures in Portimao in April average around 15°C (60°F), and Faro averages at about 17°C (62°F).

 In April, Portimao usually receives around the same amount of rain as Faro.
 Portimao gets 38 mm (1.5 in) of rain, while Faro receives 38 mm (1.5 in) of rain each month for the spring.